chrisglein/chrisglein.github.io/rum-runner/rules.md

 - You may only place 🟡 on your own cards.

 ### ☠️ Play a ship
 Play a ship ⚓ card from your hand in front of you.
-You must pay its 🟡 cost (shown in the top left) from your supply to the bank.
+You must pay its 🟡 cost (shown in the top left of the card) from your supply to the bank.

 ### ☠️ Play crew
 Play any number of crew 🪝 cards from your hand into available slots on ships ⚓ in play.
-For each crew card you play must pay its 🟡 cost (shown in the top left) from your supply to the bank.
+For each crew card you play must pay its 🟡 cost (shown in the top left of the card) from your supply to the bank.
 - Each ship has a fixed number of crew slots.
 You may not add a pirate to a ship if all of its slots are filled.

 You may also rearrange your crew 🪝 in play between crew slots on ships ⚓ in play.
 You may also recall any crew cards in play to your hand as part of this action.